MickWest/sitrec/docs/UserInterface.md

 # Time and Date User Interface

 Sitrec is simulating a period of time.
 This time has a start time and a duration.
-There's three concepts of time that you need to understand in Sirec:
+There's three concepts of time that you need to understand in Sitrec:

 ## Frame Number/Time

 A video has a total number of frames, and a specific number for frames per second (fps).
 A frame number can also be expressed as a time since the start of the video.
 The slider at the bottom of the screen represents the the frame.
 You can modify this in various ways:

 - Drag the large slider
-- Drag the "Time (sec)" or "Frame in Video" siders in the "Time" menu (or adjust the sliders as described earlier)
+- Drag the "Time (sec)" or "Frame in Video" sliders in the "Time" menu (or adjust the sliders as described earlier)
 - Hold the Left or Right arrows to advance time forwards or backwards at the normal rate.
 - Hold the Up and Down arrows to advance time at 10x speed
 - Tap < or > (the , and . keys) to single step on frame backwards or forwards.